DarshanAnand007/Hand-Tracking/README.md

 # Hand-Tracking.
-download all the required lib before running -opencv,numpy,matplotpipe,cvzone or cv2 etc....
+download all the required lib before running -opencv,numpy,matplotpipe,cvzone or cv2 etc.